Become a Partner University

-Coverdell Fellows Program university partners gain access to future, current, and returned Peace Corps Volunteers through Peace Corps’ regional offices in the United States and more than 70 Peace Corps country posts throughout the world.
+Coverdell Fellows Program university partners gain access to future, current, and returned Peace Corps Volunteers through Peace Corps regional offices in the United States and via the Peace Corps Office of University and Domestic Partnerships.

-Regional office staff, many of whom are RPCVs, work closely with schools to coordinate a variety of activities.
+Regional staff, many of whom are returned Volunteers, work closely with schools to coordinate on a variety of recruiting activities.
 Contact your local Peace Corps office for more information.

-University partner program details are available to RPCVs in a number of formats, including
+University partner program details are available to returned Volunteers via

 Getting a Program Started on Your Campus

 New partners are added through a competitive standing invitation to participate process, which includes submitting a formal proposal.
 To prepare for the proposal-writing process, explore the following:

 Identify Supporters on Campus